cosmos/cosmos-sdk/docs/run-node/keyring.md

 ### The `file` backend

 The `file` backend more closely resembles the keybase implementation used prior to v0.38.1.
-It stores the keyring encrypted within the apps configuration directory.
+It stores the keyring encrypted within the app's configuration directory.
 This keyring will request a password each time it is accessed, which may occur multiple times in a single command resulting in repeated password prompts.
 If using bash scripts to execute commands using the `file` option you may want to utilize the following format